javierhernandez08/predictionRT/README.md

 ```

 If RDKit fails to install on your system, the app will still run: it falls back to a pure-Python hashing fingerprint instead of RDKit's Morgan fingerprint.
 Prediction quality will be slightly lower in that case.
+## IMPORTANT
+For RDKIT correct import windows security smart apps must be deactivated, otherwise the import would no be done and the tree will not be correct

 | Package | Used for |
 |---|---|